 Tools of Fiscal Policy

-The government possesses two major fiscal tools for influencing the economy.
-These tools can be divided into spending tools and revenue tools.
-Spending tools refer to the overall government spending.
-On the other hand, revenue tools refer to taxes collected by the government.
+The tools that governments use ton influence the economy can be divided into spending and revenue tools.
+Spending tools refer to the overall government spending while revenue tools refer to taxes collected by the government.

 Government Spending Tools